GuildensternWDI/rails_cheatsheets/testing_using_shoulda-matchers.md

 Given the model `/app/models/user.rb` that has the attributes email, name and password, and relationships with the models Group, Account, and Feeds, such that:
   - a user belongs to a group (ie, a user has one group, and a group has many users),
-  - a user has a single account they are related to if they are paying subcribers,
+  - a user has a single account they are related to if they are paying subcribers, and
-  - a user has many feeds that they have created, and
-  - a user has many more feeds that they have starred.
+  - a user has many feeds that they have starred.

 We can write the following spec at `spec/models/user_spec.rb`: